sr99622/wabash/README.md

 &nbsp;
 ### Download ISO
 ---
 The virtual machine is set up with a Linux Mint ISO.
 The ISO is a few GB in size, so it will take some time to download.
 There is a script included with the project for this purpose.
+You might need to sudo.

 ```
 cd wabash